qctrl/open-controls/README.md

 ## Usage

 Usage depends on the application.
-We've provided a set of [example Jupyter notebooks](examples) addressing a variety of quantum control problems.
+We've provided a set of Jupyter [notebooks](https://github.com/qctrl/notebooks/tree/master/qctrl-open-controls) addressing a variety of quantum control problems.
 Below is a short description of each notebook grouped by application.
 For further details on usage, use the inline documentation in the source code.

+### Driven Control

+Q-CTRL Open Controls can create a large library of driven controls on individual qubits than enact dynamically corrected gates.

+#### Create a Driven Control

+[`creating_a_driven_control.ipynb`](https://github.com/qctrl/notebooks/blob/master/qctrl-open-controls/creating_a_driven_control.ipynb) demonstrates how to use Q-CTRL Open Controls to create a driven control from a large library of published dynamical corrected gate protocols.
+It also shows how to make custom driven control with rabi rate, detunings and durations defined by the user.
+The notebook shows how to export a driven control to other [Q-CTRL products](https://q-ctrl.com/products/) or your quantum hardware.

 ### Dynamical Decoupling Sequences (DDS)